rachidoutaleb/VueNav/README.md

 ## Web Application Features
-The web application includes the following six options:
+The web application includes the following 6 options:
 - **Indoor Detection:** Helps users navigate indoor environments by providing information about objects in their surroundings.
 - **Outdoor Detection:** Assists users in outdoor settings by detecting obstacles.
 - **Face Recognition:** Identifies faces, distinguishes between male and female, and estimates the age range.